jettro/semi-website/_guides/weaviate/current/adding_and_modifying_data.md

 ### Direct References

 A direct reference connects a concept directly to another concept.
 The use case for this type of reference is that you want to want to make 100% sure that you make a correct reference.
-A Person to a BankAccount might be an example.
+A `Company` to a `hasCEO` might be an example.

 Direct references are always set like this: